 - You need to be classed as an employee (check ACAS guidelines for more details on employee status).

-- You need to have worked continuously for your employer for more than 2 years.
+- You need to have worked continuously for your employer for more than two years.

 Understand what benefits you might be entitled to

 Start by working out how much money you will need to cover your monthly essentials and then set that amount aside.
-This should cover, for example, your rent or mortgage, utility bills, Council Tax and any other debts, such as credit cards and/or personal loans.
-Once you’ve done this, you should have a clearer picture of how much money you have to spend on areas such as your weekly food shop.
-If you need to cut some corners, take a hard look at all your other outgoings.
-This includes things like television and magazine subscriptions.
-By making some sacrifices, you could help get yourself in a more comfortable position financially.
+This should cover, for example, your rent or mortgage, utility bills, council tax, and any other debts, such as credit cards and/or personal loans.

 Help with debt

 It’s easy for debts to get out of hand – especially if you’ve been made redundant.
-Our article Serious debt: your options explained will explain more about your options if you find yourself unsure where to turn.
+Our article, Serious debt: your options explained, has more details about your options if you find yourself unsure where to turn.

 7. Consider what you want to do next

-Start by considering what other career paths or companies you might enjoy working for.
-It can help to make a list of your transferable skills and you may be surprised at quite how broad a skill set you already have that could be applicable to any number of roles and industries.
+Start by considering what other career paths or companies you might enjoy working for and make a list of your transferable skills – you might be surprised at quite how broad a skill set you already have.

-Or if redundancy has led you to think about whether you should retire early and claim your pension, then there’s a section in our full redundancy guide that might help.
+Alternatively, if redundancy has led you to think about retiring early and claiming your pension, there’s a section in our full redundancy guide that might help.